WamdamProject/WaMDaM-software-ecosystem/mkdocs/Edit_MD_Files/index.md

 ## Getting Started

-The [Getting Started](/Getting_started/Steps.md) section guides you how to set up a WaMDaM Wizard and load your data into a SQLite database.
+The [Getting Started](/GetStarted/Download.md) section guides you how to set up a WaMDaM Wizard and load your data into a SQLite database.

 ## Application and use cases
+WaMDaM is demonstrated in three use case deriven applications

+1. [Query multipe datasets at once, compare them, and select data as input to models][5]
-Check out the [use cases](/UseCases/Application.md) that demonstrate how WaMDaM enables systematic data query and comparisons across multiple different models and datasets
+It demonstrate how WaMDaM enables systematic data query and comparisons across multiple different models and datasets
 ![](/images/Graphical_abstract3.jpg)

+2. [Automate preparing and serving data in WaMDaM database into comparison mdoels in a study area][6]

+3. [Visualzie networks and data of models hosted in WaMDaM in a web-app and publish data into HydroShare][7]

+[5]:/QuerySelect/UseCases/
+[6]:/ServeToModels/UseCases/
+[7]:/VisualizePublish/UseCases/

 ##  Information Model